 The University of Arizona also maintains a website for this park, with additional park information and photos.
 Learn more.

-December 21: Frankincense and Myrrh -- Plants of the Bible Land Guided Walking tour
+August 20: Plants of the Bible Land Guided Walk

-1:30 pm.
-Expect to see at least two of the three ‘gifts of the Magi’ as a holiday season treat on this popular guided walking tour.
-The Sinai Desert lies roughly at the same latitude as our own Sonoran Desert, many plants common in the Middle East thrive at Boyce Thompson Arboretum State Park.
-Join an Arboretum volunteer on a guided tour to learn about palms, pomegranates, figs, olives, and other plants of the Bible Land.
-Conducted at a leisurely pace, tours last about 90 minutes and proceed along wheelchair-accessible paths.
-Using references in ancient texts, guides will describe how people of the Bible Land used plants as food, medicine, and shelter in ways similar to how native peoples of Southern Arizona continue to do so in modern times. http://cals.arizona.edu/bta/events.html
+8am.
+The Sinai Desert lies roughly at the same latitude as our own Sonoran Desert; many of the same plants common in the Middle East thrive in our Arizona climate, and can be seen here at Boyce Thompson Arboretum.
+Arboretum volunteer tourguide Dave Oberpriller leads this tour to learn about palms, pomegranates, figs, olives, and other plants of the Bible Land.
+Wear comfortable walking shoes and a hat, bring sunscreen and water bottle.
+The tour, conducted at a leisurely pace, lasts about 90 minutes and proceeds along wheelchair-accessible paths.
+Check out a few Plants of the Bible Lands on Facebook.
+Using references in ancient texts, guides will describe how people of the Bible Land used plants as food, medicine, and shelter in ways similar to how native peoples of Southern Arizona continue to do so in modern times.
+Confirm event times and read more http://cals.arizona.edu/bta/

 - Alamo Lake

 - Cattail Cove

 - River Island

 - Yuma Territorial Prison